Place of actual administration in the age of digitalisation & home office

 Developments in international tax law have increased rapidly in recent years.
 The BEPS project to combat base erosion and profit shifting (BEPS), initiated by the OECD and the G20 countries, was the main trigger for this unprecedented dynamic.
 With a comprehensive package of measures consisting of 15 action points, the aim is to take international action against harmful tax competition and aggressive tax structuring and thus prevent undesirable profit reduction and profit shifting.

-Federal Council opens consultation on the automatic exchange of information with twelve other partner states
+Federal Council adopts dispatch on AEOI with 12 other partner states

 Memorandum of Understanding between Switzerland and France